jmanuelng/MEM_EnableAutoTimeZoneUpdate/README.md

 Scripts to manage **"Auto Time Zone Updater"** 'tzautoupdate' service on a Windows device.
 Intended to be used as part of a "Proactive Remediations", now just "Remediations", in Microsoft Intune to automatically adjust the system's time zone.

-In a scenario where a Windows device has been deployed using Autopilot, the automatic adjustment of the system's time zone becomes very importante.
+In a scenario where a Windows device has been deployed using Autopilot, the automatic adjustment of the system's time zone becomes very important.
 By default, every Windows device starts out with the time zone set to Pacific Time (UTC-08:00), which is not ideal for devices deployed in different time zones.
 This can cause confusion and potential issues with time-dependent functions and applications.

 The 'tzautoupdate' service, when enabled, allows Windows to automatically adjust the system's time zone based on the device's location.
 Particularly useful for devices that move between different time zones.